Less snow, more ice expected from Sunday winter storm in D.C. area

 Snow is expected to develop in the region from south to north between about 2 and 5 p.m.
 Sunday.
-However, roaring high altitudes winds off the ocean will quickly change the snow to ice, probably by around 6 or 7 p.m. in most of the immediate area.
-Snow might hang on a little longer in our western areas, but even there it is expected to flip to sleet and freezing rain, meaning lower snowfall totals than previously projected.
+However, high-altitude winds roaring off the ocean will quickly change the snow to ice, probably by around 6 or 7 p.m. in most of the immediate area.
+Snow might hang on a little longer in our western areas, but even there, it is expected to flip to sleet and freezing rain, meaning lower snowfall totals than previously projected.

-Ahead of the storm, temperatures on Saturday and Sunday will only reach the 20s, meaning all surfaces will be frozen as the precipitation develops.
+Ahead of the storm, temperatures on Saturday and Sunday will reach only the 20s, meaning all surfaces will be frozen as the precipitation develops.
 Any snow and ice that falls will stick immediately, quickly producing a hazardous coating on untreated roads and walkways.
-We would advise avoiding any unnecessary travel after 4 or 5 p.m. on Sunday.
+We would advise avoiding any unnecessary travel after 4 or 5 p.m.
+Sunday.

 The icy mix should turn to plain rain from east to west across the region between about 8 p.m. and midnight, when conditions should gradually transition from icy to slushy.
 However, in our far western areas, freezing temperatures could last longer, prolonging the duration of hazardous roads.